ACCE and Moms 4 Housing Join Forces in March for Affordable Housing with Oakland Advocate Groups

 “If I sound angry, I am.
 I am angry that between 6,000-9,000 people sleep on the streets of Oakland every night,” said Brooks in the email.
 “I am angry that at least one woman forced to sleep outside is sexually assaulted every night.
 I am angry that there are children forced to sleep in tents and cars, and if they are ‘lucky’ RV’s.”

-Participants met at Mosswood Park, which has one of the largest and fastest-growing homeless encampments in Oakland.
-According to the San Francisco Chronicle, the camp is considered illegal by the city of Oakland– the city has 22 other camps that are sanctioned.
+Participants met at Mosswood Park, one of Oakland’s largest and fastest-growing homeless encampments.
+According to the San Francisco Chronicle, the camp is considered illegal by the city of Oakland, which has 22 other sanctioned camps.

 The march began at Mosswood after speakers such as Robinson expressed their experiences struggling with housing insecurities.